 Crofton family (1621–1750)

 In the English Plantation of 1621, the Mac Raghnaill lands in Lough Rynn were confiscated and granted to an English family named Crofton.
 The Croftons brought British Protestant settlers with them and in the 1620s and 1630s the native Irish were gradually removed from the land.

 In 1749, a wealthy landowner named Nathaniel Clements purchased around 10,000 acres in the Mohill area of County Leitrim.
 Upon doing so, his son Robert became the 1st Earl of Leitrim.
 On their new estate, the Clements family took up residence in a modest dwelling already on the estate.
 However, they had their eyes on building a far more impressive residence worthy of their name and their stature – a magnificent castle.

 By the start of the 19th century, work had begun on the Clements family’s new home under the watchful eyes of the Earl.
 Sometime in 1839, Robert Clements died both suddenly and young, which passed the management of the estate to his brother William Sydney Clements.
 Although Sydney worked with his brother managing the build of Lough Rynn, as a second son, he never expected to inherit the lands or titles.
 However, in 1854, that’s exactly what he did, taking full ownership of the estate on the death of his father, thus becoming the 3rd Earl of Leitrim or Lord Leitrim as he preferred.

-In 2001, local father and son Alan and Albert Hanly purchased the ailing building.
-Over the seven years that followed, they lovingly brought it back to its former glory, so that its magic could be shared with all who laid eyes on it.
-A secluded location, standard-setting craftsmanship, breathtaking views and the perfect blend of old-world elegance and new-world luxury, has turned Lough Rynn Castle from a tyrant’s home into a truly magical destination.
+A secluded location, standard-setting craftsmanship, breathtaking views and the perfect blend of old-world elegance and new-world luxury, has turned Lough Rynn Castle into a truly magical destination.